kev-ac/cloudflare-worker-dynamic-dns/README.md

 **A small project to leverage the Cloudflare Workers and Cloudflare KV systems to provide a dynamic DNS service without the need to rely on third-party services.**

+Tested for use with AVM Fritz!Box.
+Should be compatible with most dynamic DNS setups.
 ## Getting started

 1. Make sure to create the following secrets before publishing the worker to your account: